gabahulk/match-3/README.md

 One part of the game I thought was error prone and would be hard to debug was recognizing which tile pattern was formed after a move, so I created unit tests and used test driven development to code this feature.
 The tests helped immensely both while developing the feature and in the future changes, and I think it was a highlight of this challenge.

 ## The Game
 The objective of the game is to match the tiles that are above the enemy head.
-When you achieve the quantity they're asking, they are vanquished and a new monster appears.![[readme_image_01.png]]
+When you achieve the quantity they're asking, they are vanquished and a new monster appears.
+[Image](readme_image_01.png)

 There are 15 enemies across 2 biomes, all can be configured through SOs.